Saida2490/aircraft-eda-snowflake-deepnote/README.md

 # ✈️ Aircraft Analytics – Data Analysis with Snowflake & Deepnote
+📊 SQL • Snowflake • Deepnote • Data Analysis • Business Insights

+## 🚀 Key Results

+- Identified the most used aircraft type (**Goose – 1008 flights**)
+- Highlighted strong passenger concentration in major airports
+- Analyzed airline performance using **RPM metrics**
+- Identified growth trends using **ASM indicators**

-Project carried out as part of the **Fullstack Data Analyst training at Jedha**.
+End-to-end data analysis project conducted as part of the Jedha Fullstack Data Analyst program.
-The objective: analyze airline activity using SQL in Snowflake and build clear, business-oriented visualizations in Deepnote.
+The objective is to analyze airline activity using SQL in Snowflake and build clear, business-oriented visualizations in Deepnote.
 ---

 ## 🎯 Project Objectives